 January 3, 2003 - Westerfield is sentenced to death for Danielle van Dam’s abduction and murder.

-July 27, 1981 - Adam is abducted from a mall near his home in Hollywood, Florida.
+July 27, 1981 - 6-year-old Adam Walsh is abducted from a mall near his home in Hollywood, Florida.
 His mother had let him look in the toy department at Sears while she looked for a lamp.
 When she returned, Adam was missing.

 Two weeks after Adam disappeared, his severed head is discovered in a canal 120 miles away from the mall.
 The rest of his body is never recovered.